Avoiding Demonic Wisdom

 0:00

-James links speech with behavior.
+James chapter 3 links speech with behavior.
 What we say reveals what's in our hearts and private lives.
 It shows our spiritual condition.
-To teach, one must control speech and behavior, exemplifying the message taught.
-If someone lives up to everything they teach, they're teaching too low.
+To teach, one must control speech and behavior, exemplifying the concepts taught.
+As John Piper said, if anyone can live up to their teaching, they're teaching too low.

 Two Outcomes of Wisdom